Welcome from the Pro-Vice-Chancellor

 The University welcomed Professor Ian Greer as its new President and Vice Chancellor in August 2018.
 Professor Greer is committed to ensuring Queen’s continues to be a world-class global university with regional impact, and he is ambitious to drive the University’s research and educational offering through significant investment in the coming years.
 Professor Nola Hewitt-Dundas was previously Head of the School of Management and this year was appointed to the role Pro-Vice Chancellor for the Faculty of Arts, Humanities and Social Sciences and became a member of the University Executive Board.

-Queen’s is now seeking to appoint a new Head of School of Law, following Professor Robin Hickey’s appointment as Dean of Education.
+Queen’s seeks to appoint a new Head of School of Law, following Professor Robin Hickey’s appointment as Dean of Education.
 Reporting to the Pro Vice-Chancellor for the Faculty of Arts, Humanities and Social Sciences, the successful candidate will play an important role in shaping and leading the future direction of the School.
 The School of Law is a leading Law School in the UK and Ireland.
 It interacts with the wide community of people who have an interest in the study of law locally, nationally and globally.
 It provides innovative teaching delivered by world class staff in a beautiful environment.